-Moreover, the bill prohibits legislative authorities or their representatives from entering into private payment agreements concerning property tax complaints, rendering such agreements void.
-It mandates that if a board of revision dismisses a complaint filed by a legislative authority, they must cover the property owner’s costs and reasonable attorney's fees.
-The bill also outlines the process for adjusting the filing threshold for tax complaints based on economic indicators and requires the tax commissioner to determine the common level of assessment for real property.
-Overall, these amendments aim to clarify existing laws, enhance transparency, and streamline the property tax complaint process while ensuring timely notifications and hearings.
+Furthermore, the bill prohibits legislative authorities or their representatives from entering into private payment agreements regarding property tax complaints, rendering such agreements void.
+It mandates that if a complaint filed by a legislative authority is dismissed for non-compliance, the authority must cover the property owner’s costs and reasonable attorney's fees.
+The bill also establishes a filing threshold for tax complaints, which will be adjusted annually based on economic indicators, and outlines the process for taxpayers to tender amounts as taxes during pending complaints.
+Overall, these amendments aim to streamline the property tax complaint process, enhance transparency, and ensure accountability for legislative authorities, with the new provisions applying to complaints and appeals filed on or after the bill's effective date.

 Statutes affected: As Introduced: 5715.19, 5717.01